-Nicole Peltier is a fifth-year graduate student under Greg DeAngelis.
+Nicole Peltier is a sixth-year graduate student under Greg DeAngelis.

 “I studied brain and cognitive sciences as an undergrad at the University of Rochester, and I decided to stay in Rochester for my PhD because my professors were so passionate about their research.
 They enthusiastically engaged in discussions with students about new research questions and how to explore them, encouraging them to pursue independent research projects.
 I had the chance to learn a number of research techniques with different professors, a unique opportunity that my friends did not have in other departments and at other universities.
 I knew that staying in Rochester for graduate school would provide me with the support I needed to develop into a successful researcher.